Geeks in Phoenix

 Now, there are three (3) kinds of shortcuts in Windows 10;

 The first two types of shortcuts (File and Internet) are small files that contain a link to a specific file, folder, or website.
-You can spot one of these types of shortcuts by the curled arrow overlay in the lower left-hand corner of the shortcut's icon on the Desktop or File Explorer.
+You can spot one of these shortcuts by the curled arrow overlay in the lower left-hand corner of the shortcut's icon on the Desktop or File Explorer.
 Shortcuts on the Start Menu do not have the curled arrow.

 File and Internet shortcuts

 As I said before, File and Internet shortcuts are just files with different extensions.
-File shortcuts have a .lnk extension, Internet shortcuts use .url extensions.
+File shortcuts have a .lnk extension, and Internet shortcuts use .url extensions.

 How to create a shortcut in Windows 10